Research groups

 Postdoctoral Researcher

-Adolescent mental health and social networks
+Adolescent mental health and peer social networks

 BIO AND RESEARCH SUMMARY

 Prior to joining Oxford, I completed a PhD in Social Epidemiology at the ESRC Centre for Society and Mental Health, King’s College London.
 My doctoral research focused on adolescent self-harm, examining the role of gender and peer-friendship networks through analysis of novel sociometric data from the Resilience, Ethnicity, and Adolescent Mental Health (REACH) study.
+REACH is an accelerated cohort study of adolescent mental health in inner-city south London.

-I hold an MSc in Clinical Mental Health Sciences from University College London (UCL) and a BSc in Psychology from the University of Roehampton and have worked as an Honorary Assistant Psychologist within the NHS.
+I have an MSc in Clinical Mental Health Sciences from University College London (UCL) and a BSc in Psychology from the University of Roehampton and have worked as an Honorary Assistant Psychologist within the NHS.

 Recent publications